Big Brother (Australian TV series) season 6: Truth, Lies, Eviction

 Truth, Lies, Eviction was a live show used on Day 36.
 Big Brother felt that some housemates were lying or holding back on things about themselves, therefore flying Under the Radar.
 On Day 35, each housemate went into the diary room and was asked some questions.
 A lie-risk detector, said to be 90% accurate, was used to determine from the frequency of their voice whether or not they were lying.
 They weren't informed that a lie detector was used, or what the information would be used for until during Truth, Lies, Eviction was broadcast.
 The show also featured Michael's eviction, and the Daily Show was broadcast as part of Truth, Lies, Eviction.

 Under the Radar

 Under the Radar was a show that aired during Day 38.
-Based on the results of Day 36's Truth, Lies, Eviction show, Big Brother selected five housemates that he felt weren't contributing to the house, who were intentionally acting in a reserved manner to avoid conflict and thereby avoid being nominated, or flying Under the Radar.
+Based on the results of Day 36's Truth, Lies, Eviction show, Big Brother selected five housemates that he felt were not contributing to the house, who were intentionally acting in a reserved manner to avoid conflict and thereby avoid being nominated, or flying Under the Radar.
 These housemates were up for a 24-hour public vote to decide which of them would be added to the list of housemates up for eviction that week.
 The public vote started on Day 37's Nominations show.
 The housemates Big Brother felt were "flying under the radar" were Ashley, Claire, Gaelan, John and Krystal.
 Based on viewer votes John and Krystal were added to the list of housemates up for eviction.
 On Eviction night, neither of them were evicted.